 What's the best time of year to replace a roof in Ohio?

-The sweet spot in Northeast Ohio is late spring through early fall — roughly May to October — when temperatures reliably sit in the range where asphalt shingles seal properly and crews aren't fighting weather.
+The sweet spot in Northeast Ohio is late spring through early fall (roughly May to October), when temperatures reliably sit in the range where asphalt shingles seal properly and crews aren't fighting weather.
 Fall is the busiest season and books out first; spring can be slowed by rain; and winter installs are possible with the right techniques but involve real trade-offs.
-The truer answer: the best time to replace a roof is before it fails, whatever month that is — an active leak in January doesn't wait for June.
+The truer answer: the best time to replace a roof is before it fails, whatever month that is.
+An active leak in January doesn't wait for June.

 Season by season in Northeast Ohio